Sport in Iran: Budget

 The annual government's budget for sport was about $80 million in 2010 or about $1 per person.

+According to a report in 2017, Iran's sports budget was very small this year and several decades before.

 Traditional sports

-Bodybuilding
+Bodybuilding and fitness

 Bodybuilding is very popular among the younger generation.
-Some professional bodybuilders of Iranian descent include Baitollah Abbaspour, Javad Nabavi, Mohamad Farokh, Ali Tabrizi, Hamid Manafi and Zohair Al Karbelaie ("Arnold" of Fallah!)
+Some professional bodybuilders of Iranian descent include Baitollah Abbaspour, Javad Nabavi, Mohamad Farokh, Ali Tabrizi, Hamid Manafi and Zohair Al Karbelaie ("Arnold" of Fallah!).Iran's championship bodybuilding competitions are also held in the country.
+Since the late 2000s, the increasing desire of Iranian women to participate in fitness and bodybuilding events has been reported.
+However, restrictions have been imposed on them by the government.

 Wrestling

 Wrestling has a very long tradition and history in Iran and often even referred to as its national sport.
 There are many styles of folk wrestling, from Varzesh-e Pahlavani to Zurkhaneh which have similarities with modern freestyle wrestling.

 Both freestyle and Greco-Roman wrestling, particularly freestyle, are popular in Iran.
 Mazandaran is the main power in the country and wrestling is part of its culture.
 Tehran, Kermanshah, Khorasan and Hamedan also produce many talented wrestlers.

 With a history of great wrestlers, such as Gholamreza Takhti (two-time champion at freestyle wrestling World Championships: 1959 and 1961), Iran is considered among the elite nations in this sport.